-Fig.3.
+Fig.1.3.
 Simplified cross-section (a) and layout (b) of a p-MOSFET.
 The difference with respect to the n-MOSFET layout is the p-plus doping (in place of n-plus) and enclosure into an n-Well.
-The approach of giving the designer the minimum number of layers that are necessary to define a standard layout is not the only possible choice.
+Giving the designer the minimum number of layers that are necessary to define a standard layout is not the only possible choice.
 There are foundries that give more control to the designer, including also layers that refer to process steps that can be generated automatically.
 In a PDK oriented to analog design, MOSFETs are placed into the layout by creating an instance of the corresponding p-cell, which coincides with the layout view of the device.
-Through a graphical interface, it is possible to choose W and L of the device being placed.
-This procedure commands drawing of all required layers, including contacts.
+Through a graphical interface, it is possible to choose the W and L of the device being placed.
+This procedure generates all required layers, including contacts.
 The role of the layout designer is then arranging the devices inside the assigned area and making all connections.
 Designer options Processes may offer different MOSFET families as an option: for example, low threshold devices, or devices with increased oxide thickness for handling higher logical levels may be available as an alternative to the regular complementary (n and p) devices.
 For any MOSFETs that the designer places into the circuit, the width (W) and length (L) should be specified.
 Another degree of freedom that is under control of the designer is the type of layout.
-For example, instead of the simple layouts shown in Fig.2 and 3, it is possible to use fingered layouts, which are particularly convenient for MOSFETs with large W values.
-2. Mosfet models In this part, we will consider an n-MOSFET (enhancement type), since most quantities (currents and voltages) are positive for this type of device.
+For example, instead of the simple layouts shown in Fig.1.2 and 1.3, it is possible to use fingered layouts, which are particularly convenient for MOSFETs with large W values.
+1.2 Mosfet models In this part, we will consider an n-MOSFET (enhancement type), since most quantities (currents and voltages) are positive for this type of device.
 Type-p devices will be briefly reviewed at the end of this document.
-The large signal model of an n-MOSFET is shown in Fig.4.
-The core of the device is the $I{DS}$ controlled source.
-Resistors $R_S$ and $R_D$ , connect the edge of the channel, S' and D', to the actual source and drain contacts, S and D, respectively.
-Diodes $D{BS}$ and $D{BD}$ represent the junctions that isolate the source and drain from the body (B).
-The various capacitances are generally characterized by a non-linear relationship between voltage and charge.
+The large signal model of an n-MOSFET is shown in Fig.1.4.
+The core of the device is the I{DS} controlled source.
+Resistors R_S and R_D , connect the edge of the channel, S' and D', to the actual source and drain contacts, S and D, respectively.
+Diodes D{BS} and D{BD} represent the junctions that isolate the source and drain from the body (B).
+The various capacitances are generally characterized by a nonlinear relationship between voltage and charge.
 In the following part of this document, the series resistance will be neglected for simplicity.
-Then, we will consider that $S \equiv S'$ and $D \equiv D'$ .
+Then, we will consider that $S \equiv S'$ and $D \equiv D'$.

-Fig.4.
+Fig. 1.4.
 Large signal equivalent model of an n-MOSFET Control voltages and operating regions.